Regarding the Plan

 In that day, saith the Lord of hosts, will I take thee, O Zerubbabel, my servant, the son of Shealtiel, saith the Lord, and will make thee as a signet: for I have chosen thee, saith the Lord of hosts (Haggai 2:23).

-Actually Zerubbabel was promised to be part of God’s latter-day kingdom hundreds of times.
+Whatever that promise entails, it suggests Zerubbabel will be there “in that day.”
+Actually he was promised to be there hundreds of times.
 He built a temple.
 Every sacrifice on the altar was a promise of redemption through Jesus Christ.
-The threshold of that house represents Christ’s second coming (see Ezekiel 9:3).
+The threshold to the Holy Place represents Christ’s second coming (see Ezekiel 9:3).
 The Holy Place prefigured our millennial journey.
 The jewels on the high priest’s breastplate represent The Church of Jesus Christ of Latter-day Saints.
 They are not merely the twelve tribes of Israel, they are gathered Israel.
 On that high priest they are one.
-That only happens in the last days when Christ will carry his church on his shoulders next to his heart, across that threshold, through the Holy Place, into the presence of God (see Malachi 3:16-18).
+That only happens in the last days when Christ carries his church on his shoulders next to his heart, across that threshold, through the Millennium, into the presence of God (see Malachi 3:16-18).

-Every time Zerubbabel crossed that threshold he was promised that he would be with Christ at his second coming.
-Every time he stood in the Holy Place he was promised to be part of the terrestrial millennial world.
-Every time he entered the Holy of Holies he was promised to one day be admitted into the presence of Heavenly Father and his son Jesus Christ.
-Like the king’s dream, his temple was for him and his people.
-He must have known that.
+Whenever Zerubbabel crossed that threshold, he was, in essence, promised that he would come with Christ at his second coming.
+Every time he stood in the Holy Place, he was, in essence, promised to be part of the terrestrial millennial world.
+Every time he entered the Holy of Holies he was, in essence, promised to one day be admitted into the presence of Heavenly Father and his son Jesus Christ.
 Likewise the Lord promised Enoch,

 And righteousness will I send down out of heaven; and truth will I send forth out of the earth, to bear testimony of mine Only Begotten; his resurrection from the dead; yea, and also the resurrection of all men; and righteousness and truth will I cause to sweep the earth as with a flood, to gather out mine elect from the four quarters of the earth, unto a place which I shall prepare, an Holy City, that my people may gird up their loins, and be looking forth for the time of my coming; for there shall be my tabernacle, and it shall be called Zion, a New Jerusalem.